white-lab/protocols/protocols/luminex_bead_coupling.md

    0.1 mg / mL in a volume of 100 μL.
 10. Centrifuge beads for 3 minutes at 10,000 g and discard supernatant.
 11. Add diluted protein solution.
-12. Agitate tube with activated beads and protein solution overnight at 4 °C at 900 rpm in the dark (wrap in foil).
+12. Agitate tube with activated beads and protein solution overnight at 4°C at 900 rpm in the dark (wrap in foil).
 13. Wash beads 3x with PBS / BSA.
 14. Resuspend bead pellet in 1mL PBS / BSA.